-Chatham County Mask Mandate (effective August 1): Chatham County Board of Commission Chairman Al Scott issued a County-wide State of Emergency that orders all persons wear a mask or face covering in public spaces to include commercial establishments, public places, government buildings, and any time people gather in groups of 10 or more.
+Chatham County Mask Mandate: Chatham County Board of Commission Chairman Al Scott issued a County-wide State of Emergency that orders all persons wear a mask or face covering in public spaces to include commercial establishments, public places, government buildings, and any time people gather in groups of 10 or more.
 Masks or face coverings are required to properly cover the nose and mouth.

-City of Savannah Mask Mandate (effective June 30): Mayor Van R. Johnson, II, signed an emergency order requiring the public to wear masks or face coverings within the City of Savannah.
-The order will remain in effect until further notice.
+City of Savannah Mask Mandate: Mayor Van R. Johnson, II, signed an emergency order requiring the public to wear masks or face coverings within the City of Savannah.
+The order will remain in effect until May 6, 2021.
 Click here for more information on the mandate.

-Effective June 16: At indoor movie theaters and cinemas, there is no longer a limit on the number of people who may sit together in a party.
+Indoor Movie Theaters and Cinemas: There is no longer a limit on the number of people who may sit together in a party.
 Walk-ins are now allowed at body art studios, barber shops, hair salons, their respective schools, massage therapy establishments, and tanning facilities subject to specific requirements.

-Sports: Effective June 16, professional sports teams and organizations must follow the rules and guidelines set by their respective leagues.
+Sports: Professional sports teams and organizations must follow the rules and guidelines set by their respective leagues.
 High school and collegiate teams and organizations must follow the rules and guidelines set by their applicable conferences or associations.
 Amateur sports teams and organizations must follow the criteria for non-critical infrastructure entities outlined in the order.

-Gatherings: Effective June 16, gatherings of more than fifty people are banned unless there is at least six feet between each person.
+Gatherings: Gatherings of more than fifty people are banned unless there is at least six feet between each person.
 This rule does not apply to critical infrastructure entities, incidental or transitory groupings, or cohabitating individuals.

-Overnight Summer Camps (effective June 16): Campers and workers may not attend an overnight summer camp unless they have received a negative COVID-19 test within twelve days – up from seven days – prior to starting camp.
+Overnight Summer Camps: Campers and workers may not attend an overnight summer camp unless they have received a negative COVID-19 test within twelve days – up from seven days – prior to starting camp.